Azure-Samples/postgres-semantic-kernel-examples/README.md

 This repository contains examples and sample code for using SemanticKernel with PostgreSQL in general and Azure DB for PostgreSQL in particular.

+These samples can be used with any PostgreSQL with the pgvector extension installed.
+Additionally, it has code to support using Entra Authentication for Azure DB for PostgreSQL.
+This is not required for other PostgreSQL instances.

 ### Docker setup

 Included is a `docker-compose.yml` file that sets up a PostgreSQL with the `pgvector` extension installed.
 This can be used to test the examples in this repository